Skip to main content

 Flood Zone Additions

 Revolution has completed $10–20M in flood zone work across Pinellas County.
 We know which neighborhoods trigger what, and we track cumulative improvement values before we ever pull a permit.
+For a complete breakdown of foundation options and elevation requirements, see our elevated house plans guide.

 St. Pete Building Permits and Fees

 Pinellas County calculates permit fees at roughly $7–$10 per $1,000 of project value.
-On a $200,000 addition, that’s $1,400–$2,000 in permit fees before you add plan review fees ($500–$1,500) and structural engineering ($2,000–$8,000).
-Budget $5,000–$12,000 total for permitting and engineering on a $200K project.
+On a $200,000 addition, that’s $1,400–$2,000 in St. Petersburg Building Department permit fees before you add plan review fees ($500–$1,500), a structural engineer stamp ($2,000–$8,000), and mid-construction inspection rounds (rough framing, electrical rough-in, plumbing rough-in, insulation, and final — each one a scheduled trip by the county inspector).
+Budget $5,000–$12,000 total for permitting and engineering on a $200K project, and expect a 3–6 week permit turnaround on a clean set (longer if your home is in a historic district and requires a Certificate of Appropriateness first).

 Jeremy is direct about the permitting environment here: “The St. Pete building department is known as being very difficult.
 It requires a contractor with significant experience and relationships inside that building department.”
 This isn’t a complaint — it’s a selection criterion.
 The contractor you hire needs to know how to navigate it.